 Although Mr. Iver stays busy with recording and performing, he has already started work on a photo for next year’s show.

 “I know this is not a competition – every artist should be celebrated for the beauty in their individual work – but my team has started kicking around some ideas for a photo for next year.
-I don’t want to give too much away, but it involves some butterflies, a golden chalice, and several barnyard animals wearing 70’s-themed clothing.”
+I don’t want to give too much away, but it involves some butterflies, a silver chalice, and several barnyard animals wearing 70’s-themed clothing.”

 “Without getting too cocky, we think it’s going to be a winner,” he said.
 “If not for Record of the Year, at least for one of the technical categories like Best Engineered Recording, Non-Classical.”